Cucumber mosaic virus: Environment

 CMV is naturally found in temperate areas, where aphids, one of its main vectors, are also found.
+In addition to its presence in temperature areas, this virus can also be found in more tropical climate zones.
+Areas such as these include California, Spain, Italy, and parts of Eastern Asia.

 Diagnosis

+Plants have physical implications of being affected by this virus.
+A series of yellow or green pigmentation can appear predominantly in the leaves of the plant.
+Leaf malformation, plant necrosis, plant growth inhibition, and altered fruit quality are all characteristics of plants with this virus.

 The presence of this virus in a plant can be confirmed serologically (ELISA), molecularly (PCR), or by host range tests.
+These tests can be done to determine the amount of or the presence of the virus on the plants.
+Biological assays can also be performed to determine the specific variants of CMV affecting the plant.

 Management

+This virus can negatively affect the health and sustainability of agriculture such as crops like tomatoes, peppers, and lettuce.
 Currently there is no chemical capable of removing this virus from an infected plant, and therefore the best control is through prevention of the infection and eradication.
 To achieve this, it is crucial to remove weeds and diseased plants from the field, as well as use clean and sanitized tools.
 Other options are the use of resistant varieties, or planting so-called "trap crops".